 Growing holly bushes in your yard can add structure and a splash of color in the winter and a lush, green backdrop for other flowers in the summer.
-Because they are such popular plants, many people have questions about the care of holly bushes.
+Because they are such popular plants, people often have questions about the care of holly bushes.

 Planting Holly Bushes

-The best time for planting holly bushes is in either the spring or fall.
+The best time for planting holly bushes is either in the spring or fall.
 The relatively low temperatures combined with higher rainfall will make settling into the new location much less stressful for the holly bush.

 The best location for planting holly bushes is in well-drained but not dry, slightly acidic soil in full sun.
 That being said, most hollies are very tolerant of less than ideal locations and will grow well in part shade or dry or swampy soil.

 The initial care of holly bushes after they are planted is much like other trees and shrubs.
-Make sure that your newly planted holly bush is watered daily for the first week, twice a week for a month after that and, if planting in spring, once a week for the remained of summer.
+Make sure that your newly planted holly bush is watered daily for the first week, twice a week for a month after that and, if planting in spring, once a week for the remainder of summer.

 Growing Holly Bushes

 The care of holly bushes after they are established is easy.
 Fertilize your holly bushes once a year with a balanced fertilizer.
-They do not need to be watered in normal conditions, but if your area is experiencing a drought, you should give your holly bushes at least 2 inches of water per week.
+They do not need to be watered in normal conditions, but if your area is experiencing a drought, you should give your holly bushes at least 2 inches (5 cm.) of water per week.

 When growing a holly bush, it also helps to mulch around the base of the holly shrub to help retain water in the summer and to even out the soil temperature in the winter.